A Basic Compositional Model for Spiking Neural Networks

 Let $C$ be the final configuration of $\alpha$ and $C'$ the final configuration of $\alpha'$.
-Then for each neuron $u \in N_{lc}$ separately, use $C'$ and the weights of $u$'s incoming edges to compute the potential and then the firing probability for neuron $u$.
-In more detail: For each $u$, we first calculate a \emph{potential}, $pot_u$, defined as
+Then for each neuron $u \in N_{lc}$ separately, we use $C'$ and the weights of $u$'s incoming edges to compute a potential and then a firing probability for neuron $u$.
+Specifically, for each $u$, we first calculate a \emph{potential}, $pot_u$, defined as

-We then convert $pot_u$ to a firing probability $p_u$ using the standard sigmoid function:
+We then convert $pot_u$ to a firing probability $p_u$ using a standard sigmoid function:

 where $\lambda$ is a positive real number ``temperature'' parameter.\footnote{ This function is called the sigmoid function because of its S-shape, monotonically mapping the real line to the interval $[0,1]$.
-Although we assume a standard sigmoid function.
-However, the results of this paper don't appear to depend much on the precise function definition.
-Different functions could be used, subject to some basic constraints.} \footnote{ We will try to generalize our model to include other state besides just firing status.
-For example, we might remember history of firing, or history of incoming potentials.} We combine all those probabilities to compute the probability of generating $C$ from $C'$: for each $u \in N_{lc}$ such that $C(u) = 1$, use the calculated probability $p_u$, and for each $u \in N_{lc}$ for which $C(u) = 0$, use $1 - p_u$.
+Although we assume a standard sigmoid function, the results of this paper would also work with other S-shaped functions.} We combine all those probabilities to compute the probability of generating $C$ from $C'$: for each $u \in N_{lc}$ such that $C(u) = 1$, use the calculated probability $p_u$, and for each $u \in N_{lc}$ for which $C(u) = 0$, use $1 - p_u$.
 The product

-is the probability of generating $C$ from $C'$, which is the needed probability $q$ of extending $\alpha'$ to $\alpha$. \end{enumerate}
+is the probability of generating $C$ from $C'$, which is the probability $q$ of extending $\alpha'$ to $\alpha$. \end{enumerate}

 \paragraph{Example:} Continuing with the Winner-Take-All network in Figure~\ref{fig:wta}, suppose again that $F_0$ assigns $0$ to all the non-input neurons.
 Consider this network with the input configuration that assigns $1$ to $x_1$ and $0$ to all the other $x_i$ neurons.
 Suppose that $\gamma = \lambda = 1$.
 We compute the probability that $y_1$ fires.
 The potential for neuron $y_1$ is $1 \times 3 - 3 = 0$, and the firing probability calculated from this using the standard sigmoid function is $.50$.
 For any other $y$ neurons, we get potential $0 \times 3 - 3 = -3$, yielding a firing probability of $.05$.